Home

 Mushroom: Reduce celery and by about 1 cup each.
 Sauté 2 pounds fresh mushrooms with the vegetables

-Oyster: Add 1˝ pounds oysters to the bread and liquid mixture
+Oyster: Add 1½ pounds finely chopped fresh oysters to the bread and liquid mixture

-Fruit and Nut: Add 1 pound raisins or dried cranberries and 2 cups chopped pecans, walnuts or almonds to the bread and liquid mixture.
-Lightly brown the nuts in 1 stick of butter before adding to stuffing
+Fruit and Nut: Add 1 pound raisins, dried cranberries, dried apricots or prunes or a combination and; 2 cups chopped pecans, walnuts or almonds to the bread and liquid mixture.
+Toast the nuts in a 325F oven for 5-10 minutes

 Cornbread Stuffing